bevansm/PLGSPL/README.md

 A Python tool to convert PrarieLearn CSV results and files into a single PDF for upload to GradeScope.

+Written at the University of British Columbia, intended for all.

 ## Context

 In 2019W2, [Paul Carter](https://www.cs.ubc.ca/people/paul-carter) created a python script to stitch together files from the `pl-file-editor` element to upload to GradeScope.
-We've included his script/sample output under [ctx](ctx) and some of his thoughts in [paul.md](ctx/paul.md).
-The script is [pl-to-pdf](ctx/pl-to-pdf.py).

-We've built PLGSPL as a more general, easy way to export PrairieLearn manual grading results to a pdf for gradescope uploads and grading.
+Inspired by his work--and in desperate need for a way to grade manually during COVID--we built PLGSPL as a more general, easy way to export PrairieLearn manual grading results to a pdf for gradescope uploads and grading.

 There is an [issue open on PL](https://github.com/PrairieLearn/PrairieLearn/issues/2104) to support PDF exports for offline work and grading.
 We intend for this to be an intermediate solution.